eternauta1337/ethernaut-cli/README.md

 ![Abi suggestion](demos/custom1.gif)

+Another example is the extension for the model param in `ethernaut ai config --model`, which queries the openai API and presents a list of available models.

 ## Natural language to cli commands

 If that wasn't easy enough, just type whatever you want and AI will kick in to try to make sense of what you typed, and the right command or sequence of commands will be executed.